oniongithub/onions-gs-lua/README.md

 * **Anti-AFK** - Forces in_left and in_right in the createmove callback to disable CS:GO's AFK kicking.
 * **Auto Team Selection** - Automatically joins the set team when you fully connect.
 * **Killsay** - Posts a message when you kill someone, and it can be set to target everyone or certain players.
-* **Repeat Messages** - Will repeat a players messages, and it can be set to target everyone or certain players.
+* **Repeat Messages** - Will repeat a players messages, and it can be set to target everyone, certain teams, or certain players.
 * **Damage Logs** - Logs all damage you give and take to the console.
 * **Buybot** - Automatically buys the set weapons for you on round start, ex: (ssg08, hegrenade, smokegrenade).
 * **Vote Revealer** - Reveals the name of voters and what they voted for.